Robert E. Howard: Professional writer

 Howard spent his late teens working odd jobs around Cross Plains, all of which he hated.
 In 1924, Howard returned to Brownwood to take a stenography course at Howard Payne College, this time boarding with his friend Lindsey Tyson instead of his mother.
 Howard would have preferred a literary course but was not allowed to take one.
 The reason for this is undocumented; however, biographer Mark Finn suggests that his father refused to pay for such a non-vocational education.
-In the week of Thanksgiving that year, and after years of rejection slips and near acceptances, he finally sold a short caveman tale titled "Spear and Fang", which netted him the sum of $16 and introduced him to the readers of a struggling pulp called Weird Tales.
+In the week of Thanksgiving that year, and after years of rejection slips and near acceptances, he finally sold a short caveman tale titled "Spear and Fang", which netted him the sum of $16 and introduced him to the readers of a struggling pulp magazine called Weird Tales.

 Now that his career in fiction had begun, Howard dropped out of Howard Payne College at the end of the semester and returned to Cross Plains.
 Shortly afterwards, he received notice that another story, "The Hyena", had been accepted by Weird Tales.
 During the same period, Howard made his first attempt to write a novel, a loosely autobiographical book modeled on Jack London's Martin Eden and titled Post Oaks & Sand Roughs.
 The book was otherwise of middling quality and was never published in the author's lifetime, but it is of interest to Howard scholars for the personal information it contains.
 Howard's alter ego in this novel is Steve Costigan, a name he would use more than once in the future.
 The novel was finished in 1928, but not published until long after his death.